Wheel Squad

 Wheel Squad is an animated television series produced by France Animation, Praxinos Animation, Rai Fiction and Energee Entertainment.
 The show was broadcast on M6 in France between 2000 and 2002.
 39 episodes were produced.

 Plot

 Set in a large, dark metropolis, the protagonists Akim, Jessica, Bob and Johnny are four young geniuses who love extreme sports and together form the staff of the Wheel Squad.
-The four live in a neighborhood situated on a hill and are constantly in conflict with various villains trying to cause mayhem in the streets as the trio of bandit bikers Snakes, or the greedy Enzo, assistant Mr. Rotter who is the owner of rich company World Mart.
-There are still Emilie, the daughter of Mr. Rotter and Bob's girlfriend who is a girl who is an ally of Wheels and tries to make the team.
+The four live in a neighborhood situated on a hill and are constantly in conflict with various villains trying to cause mayhem in the streets such as the trio of bandit bikers Snakes, or the greedy Enzo, assistant to Mr. Rotter who is the owner of rich company World Mart.
+There is also Emilie, the daughter of Mr. Rotter and Bob's girlfriend, who is an ally of Wheels and tries to make the team.